Don Frye: Early life

-Born of Irish and Scottish descent, Don Frye began wrestling at Buena High School in Sierra Vista, Arizona then in college for Arizona State University in 1984, where he was trained by fellow future Ultimate Fighting Championship compositor, then assistant wrestling coach, Dan Severn.
+Frye was born of Irish and Scottish descent.
+He began wrestling at Buena High School in Sierra Vista, Arizona, then in college for Arizona State University in 1984, where he was trained by fellow future Ultimate Fighting Championship competitor, assistant wrestling coach Dan Severn.
 In 1987, he won the freestyle and Greco-Roman events during an Olympic qualifier.
 A year later, he transferred to Oklahoma State University–Stillwater, where his teammates included future colleague Randy Couture.

-After college, Frye trained in boxing for a year and a half and made his professional debut on August 28, 1989 in Phoenix, Arizona, scoring a first-round knockout over Luis Mora.
+After college, Frye trained in boxing for a year and a half and made his professional debut on August 28, 1989, in Phoenix, Arizona, scoring a first-round knockout over Luis Mora.
 After eight bouts over the next fourteen months he retired and became an emergency medical technician and a firefighter in Bisbee, Arizona.
 He boxed under the name J.R.
 Frye in several matches after being forced to change his name due to a contractual dispute.
-In his final boxing match, Frye lost via technical knockout to David Kilgour of Somis, California at the Reseda Country Club in Reseda, Los Angeles on December 11, 1990, bringing his professional record to two wins, five losses and one draw.
+In his final boxing match, Frye lost via technical knockout to David Kilgour of Somis, California, at the Reseda Country Club in Reseda, Los Angeles on December 11, 1990, bringing his professional record to two wins, five losses and one draw.
 Frye also worked in a psychiatric ward but left that position after breaking a patient's arm while restraining him.
 During this time, he also took up judo and earned the rank of second dan black belt.